Koorye/PCD/README.md

 # Policy Contrastive Decoding

-Official implementation of the paper [Policy Contrastive Decoding]().
+Official implementation of the paper "[Policy Contrastive Decoding]()".

-Note: We are doing our best to improve this work.
+> **Note**: We are doing our best to improve this work.
 If you have any questions or suggestions, please feel free to create an issue in this repo or contact us at shihan.wu.koorye@outlook.com.

 ## News